ultimate271/notes/book/shortstory/Seth and Cain Draft5.md

 of the mushrooms of awakening, so that you may awake from your sleep and gain the knowledge of all that there is to know in this world!'

-"Of course, I had no reason to disbelieve that the snake was not sent by Yahweh, so I gathered some mushrooms from the base of the tree, and ate them.
+"Again, I had no reason to disbelieve that the snake was not sent by Yahweh, so I gathered some mushrooms from the base of the tree, and ate them.

 "'Good' the snake replied.
 'Now, take some and go to your husband Adam.
 Yahweh requests that he eat of the mushrooms of awakening just as you have.'